bhajneet/docs/content/presenter/guides/chromecast.md

 title: Chromecast
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

-import castButtonGoogleChrome from "./images/google-chrome-cast-button.png" import resizingChrome from "./images/google-chrome-resizing-info.png" import chromeUnlockDevTools from "./images/google-chrome-undock-devtools.png"
+import castButtonGoogleChrome from '@site/static/img/google-chrome-cast-button.png' import resizingChrome from '@site/static/img/google-chrome-resizing-info.png' import chromeUnlockDevTools from '@site/static/img/google-chrome-undock-devtools.png'

 This tutorial is for users that would like to cast the Shabad OS display to a chromecast.
 This tutorial will show how to display Shabad OS on devices (e.g. TVs, projectors, and monitors) with chromecast.